Upcoming Classes

 Throughout the year, we offer seasonal classes including mushroom, plant, seaweed, mussels, and nut foraging, mushroom cultivation, fermentation, lectures from thought leaders, and more.
 We will only bring you to locations where foraging is allowed, and unlike some programs, we always have permission to be there, so you are never at risk.

 Our classes are popular and sell out quickly!
 If you see a class pop up that you’re excited about, we encourage you to sign up right away.
 Classes are small to encourage community building and maximize learning.
 The average group size is 10-25 people.
-All of our classes are online or within a 3-hour drive or less from the San Francisco Bay Area, the perfect weekend adventure.
+Most of our classes are online or within a 3-hour drive or less from the San Francisco Bay Area, the perfect weekend adventure.

 Sign up by yourself or with a friend.
 If you’d like to arrange for a private program for your family and friends, or a school or corporate group, please contact us.
 Have an idea for a class you’d like to take or teach?
 Let us know.